JBNSage/sum-two-numbers/README.md

-# Getting Started with Create React App
+# Description

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple project where we add two numbers and the result is automatically calculated.

-## Available Scripts
+## Available Scripts (And how to run it)

 In the project directory, you can run: